Symplectic isotopy on non-minimal ruled surfaces: Introduction

 \begin{conj} Let M be either $M_g $ or one of its blow-ups, If two symplectic forms on $M$ are represented by $u_1$ and $u_2$ belonging to the same chamber then $\pi_i(G_{u_1,g}^n)= \pi_i(G_{u_2,g}^n)$, for all $i\geq 0$. \end{conj}

 Some variations of this conjecture can be addressed.
-For instance, one can prove stability for only a select collection of these regions or only addressing the first $n$ levels of homotopy groups.
+For instance, one can prove stability for only a selected collection of these regions or only address the first $n$ levels of homotopy groups.

-This conjecture for minimal models has been established by McDuff \cite{McDacs} in for $g=0$ and by Buse \cite{Buse11} for $g>0$.
-The conjecture for the rational blow-up cases has been proved by Anjos-Li-Li-Pinsonnault in \cite{ALLP}.
+This conjecture for minimal models has been established by McDuff \cite{McDacs} for $g=0$ and by Buse \cite{Buse11} for $g>0$.
+The conjecture for the rational surface cases with Euler number up to 12 has been proved by Anjos-Li-Li-Pinsonnault in \cite{ALLP}.

 In the present paper, we establish this conjecture for the one-point blow-up cases.
 The many-point blow-up cases will be studied in a future work \cite{BL2}.